warthan07/Nemaktis/README.md

 ### Complex method (conda-build, any platform)

-If you don't want to use linux but still want to use conda, you will have to build yourself the conda package.
+If you don't want to use Linux but still want to use conda, you will have to build yourself the conda package.
 This means that you need to be familiar with the [conda-build](https://docs.conda.io/projects/conda-build/en/latest/) framework.
 You can take a look in the subfolder [conda_recipe](conda_recipe) to see how the compilation recipe was written